-For this review, we tested different types and volumes of mountaineering backpacks, so we assessed each not only in comparison to others, but also relative to the pack's intended use.
-This means we were careful not to be too rigid in our scoring — for example, a pack designed for comfort on route would not be penalized for being less comfortable when inappropriately overloaded for a 3 day mountaineering objective, rather, each pack was assessed for comfort in the terrain for which it was designed.
+For this review, we tested different types and volumes of mountaineering backpacks, so we assessed each not only in comparison to others but also relative to the pack's intended use.
+This means we were careful not to be too rigid in our scoring — for example, a pack designed for comfort on route would not be penalized for being less comfortable when inappropriately overloaded for a 3-day mountaineering objective.
+Rather, each pack was assessed for comfort in the terrain for which it was designed.

 Our crew of testers climbed all over the world with these mountaineering backpacks.
-Starting in North America, we scraped them around the North Cascades of Washington State, then ventured in to the Sierra Nevada of California, and even the desert southwest.
-We hit Bozeman and the White Mountains back east for ice climbing, before heading north to the Canadian Rockies and the Alaska Range.
-We climbed through all four seasons, taking them on trips from multi-pitch rock climbs on big granite faces, to steep waterfall ice climbing.
+Starting in North America, we scraped them around the North Cascades of Washington State, then ventured into the Sierra Nevada of California and even the desert southwest.
+We hit Bozeman and the White Mountains back east for ice climbing before heading north to the Canadian Rockies and the Alaska Range.
+We climbed through all four seasons, taking them on trips from multi-pitch rock climbs on big granite faces to steep waterfall ice climbing.
 We also used them for winter and spring ski tours and bigger ski mountaineering objectives.

 ASTM International (American Society for Testing and Materials) creates standards for a mind-boggling array of materials, consumer products, and systems.
 The device you are viewing this on probably conforms to some ASTM standards.
 Standard F-2153 provides the "Standard Test Method For Measurement Of Backpack Capacity."
 Many manufacturers use this method to measure volume.
 The technique involves filling the pack with small plastic balls, then measuring the volume of those balls.
 The standard dictates everything about the test, from the size of the balls (15 to 20mm) to what parts of the pack can and cannot be filled with balls and when.

 Our testing method is inspired by the standard but does not adhere to it exactly.
 For one, we used ping-pong balls, which are 40mm in diameter.
-They are easier to obtain, a more common object for our readers to recognize, and now we have enough balls to play ping-pong for the rest of our natural lives.
+They are easier to obtain, a more common object for our readers to recognize, and now we have enough balls to play ping-pong for the rest of our lives.
 Second, and more importantly, we filled the packs the way the climbing public might in real life, not in an arbitrary way.

-We measured the main compartment only in this test, to better compare across similar types of backpacks.
+We measured only the main compartment in this test to better compare across similar types of backpacks.
 Some manufacturers report volume including pockets and the lid; others don't.
 We hope this method will help normalize the packs across this review.
 Additionally, some packs did not have any pockets or a lid, so excluding them made it easier to compare and contrast.

 See the comparison matrix at the top of our main review for the complete results of our pack volume measurement.

 With a newfound fluency in speaking about the fit of a backpack, we put each pack on our back in steep, technical terrain and figured out how the design translated to performance.
-For climbers accustomed to carrying backpacks, with all the right postural muscles appropriately strengthened, this often means that less suspension is better — a flat, rigid backpanel molds easily to your back, staying close when you're pulling technical moves.
+For climbers accustomed to carrying backpacks, with all the right postural muscles appropriately strengthened, this often means that less suspension is better — a flat and firm but flexible back panel molds easily to your back, staying close when you're pulling technical moves.
 And with good packing strategies, you can still pack these backpacks comfortably when stuffed for the approach to basecamp.